alexellis/k8s-tls-registry/README.md

 #### Create a ClusterIssuer

 The way that cert-manager issues certificates is through an [Issuer](https://docs.cert-manager.io/en/release-0.9/tutorials/acme/http-validation.html).
+The `Issuer` can issue certificates for the namespace it is created in, but a `ClusterIssuer` can create certificates for any namespace, so that's the one we will use today.

 Save `issuer.yaml`: